beetboxvm/beetbox/docs/contributing/contributing.md

 # Creating a PR

 We use pull requests to accept changes to the project.
-There's already good docs for doing this on github: https://help.github.com/articles/using-pull-requests/
+Please read this article about [using pull requests on Github](https://help.github.com/articles/using-pull-requests/).

 # Roles